appcelerator-developer-relations/appc-sample-ti720/README.md

-# Sample app for TiSDK 7.2.0.GA
+# Sample app for Titianum SDK 7.2.0

 This sample is for showing how to let users opt out from Analytics, following the GDPR laws